3dgeo-heidelberg/etrainee/course/module2/module2.md

 ### Use Cases

-Research-oriented case studies in this module are introduced in **[Monitoring mountain vegetation in Karkonosze/Krkonoše Mountains (Poland/Czechia)](../data_usecases/usecase_tundra_karkonosze.md)** and **[Vegetation disturbance detection in Polish-Slovak Tatra Mountains](../data_usecases/usecase_forests_tatras.md)** use case documents.
+Research-oriented case studies in this module are introduced in **[Monitoring mountain vegetation in Karkonosze/Krkonoše Mountains (Poland/Czechia)](../data_usecases/usecase_tundra_karkonosze.md)**, **[Forest disturbances in Ore Mountains (Czechia)](../data_usecases/usecase_ore_mts_disturbance.md)** and **[Vegetation disturbance detection in Polish-Slovak Tatra Mountains](../data_usecases/usecase_forests_tatras.md)** use case documents.
 Familiarize yourself with them to have a better understanding of the analyses performed in Case Studies.

 ### Data

-Data for the exercises is provided through [Zenodo](https://zenodo.org/record/8402925).
+Data for the exercises is provided through [Zenodo](https://zenodo.org/records/10003575).
 Some input imagery is produced throughout the course.
-The Zenodo package is structured in a way enabling relative paths in R scripts.
+Below you can see the folder tree of data from Module 2.

     module2/
     ├───case_study_1